srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. Under **Connect via SSH with Client**, locate the **4.
 Run the example command below to connect to your VM.** field.

-    This is a sample SSH command that will be used to connect to the virtual machine.
-It contains the IP Address for the VM and the Administrator username.
-The command is formatted similar to `ssh username@52.170.205.79`.
+    You will use an SSH command to connect to the virtual machine.
+You need a command that is formatted similar to `ssh username@52.170.205.79`.

-    > **Note**: You will need to remove the `-i <private key path>` portion of this command if it is included in the sample command.
+1. Below and to the right of the **4.
+Run the example command below to connect to your VM.** field, click **Copy to clipboard**.

-1. Under **4.
-Run the example command below to connect to your VM.**, to the right of the value, click **Copy to clipboard**.
+1. Paste the value into Notepad (or another text editor).

-    > **Note**: If `-i <private key path>` is included in the sample command above, use a text editor to remove that portion of the command, and copy the updated command into the clipboard.
+    > **Note**: If the sample command includes `-i <private key path>`, you must remove that portion of the command.
+You need a command that is formatted similar to `ssh username@52.170.205.79`.

 1. On the Azure portal toolbar, click **Cloud Shell**.